KatieWillis/DriveSelectionBalance/README.md

 - The AnalyticalModel.nb is a mathematica file containing the code used to analyse the single-locus, single-sex PDNE model.
 - The SimulatorScript.ipynb is a jupyter notebook which contains the code used to generate the figures and values associated with modelling more complex scenarios including two sexes, population dynamics and multiple loci.
 - For each model a folder contain human readable .csv files with gamete tables and fitness costs associated with each genotype which are used alongside the functions within SimulatorFunctions.ipynb to run the simulations.
+To view the .csv files in Microsoft Excel please import the csv and select the text format to ensure each entry is readable.

 ___